isomerpages/cris-corp/index.md

 ---
 layout: homepage
 title: Consortium for Clinical Research and Innovation, Singapore (CRIS)
-description: The Consortium for Clinical Research and Innovation Singapore (CRIS) strengthens synergies and develops strategies for national clinical research and translation programmes that are under the stewardship of the Ministry of Health.
+description: The Consortium for Clinical Research and Innovation, Singapore (CRIS) strengthens synergies and develops strategies for national clinical research and translation programmes that are under the stewardship of the Ministry of Health.